 GVR Report cover U.S. Veterinary Services Market Size, Share & Trends Report

-U.S. Veterinary Services Market (2025 - 2033) Size, Share & Trends Analysis Report By Animal (Companion, Production), By Service (Medical, Non-medical), Consumer Behavior, Key Companies, Competitive Analysis, And Segment Forecasts
+U.S. Veterinary Services Market (2026 - 2033) Size, Share & Trends Analysis Report By Animal (Companion Animals, Production Animals), By Service (Medical Services, Non-medical Services), Consumer Behavior And Competitive Analysis, And Segment Forecasts

-The U.S. veterinary services market size was estimated at USD 36.52 billion in 2024 and is projected to reach USD 68.67 billion by 2033, growing at a CAGR of 7.59% from 2025 to 2033.
-The U.S. veterinary services industry is continuously growing, driven by advancements in veterinary technology, growing demand for specialty and preventive care, andexpansion of corporate veterinary networks.
+The U.S. veterinary services market size was valued at USD 38.2 billion in 2025 and is projected to grow from USD 40.3 billion in 2026 to reach USD 68.7 billion by 2033, at a CAGR of 7.9% from 2026 to 2033.
+The market is continuously growing, driven by advancements in veterinary technology, growing demand for specialty and preventive care, and expansion of corporate veterinary networks.
+Adoption of advanced medical technologies such as digital imaging, telemedicine platforms, AI-powered diagnostics, and minimally invasive surgical methods is propelling the market growth.

 U.S. veterinary services market size and growth forecast (2023-2033)